cmdalbem/portfolio/src/pages/.additional-cards/index.md

 Brainstorming with the team about possible ways to solve the problems that were still open, I've prototyped 3 different concepts for the Owner management and 2 for the Holder, exploring in different ways the app architecture.

-## Concept tests
+## Testing concepts with users

-To better understand user's mental model, our UX Researcher Ana Urquiza and I interviewed 16 customers split into different groups of card owners and card holders.
+To better understand our user's mental model, our UX Researcher Ana Urquiza and I interviewed 16 customers split into different groups of card owners and card holders.
 This was not a regular usability test, so we focused less on tasks and more in talking with the users using the prototypes as conversation-starters.

 ```grid|1
 ![](./prototype.png "The interactive prototype we used to test the main concepts.
 There were 3 concepts for the card owner, and 2 for the holder.")